Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Conclusion

 \section{Conclusion}

 This paper introduces a hybrid CLF-CBF control framework with global asymptotic stabilization properties, overcoming the limitations concerning deadlocks found in the standard CLF-CBF-based framework.
 The proposed solution provides a more flexible and systematic design approach than current alternatives available in the literature, ensuring global asymptotic stabilization and safety across any bounded convex polytopic avoidance domain.
-The approach is further extended to higher-
+The approach is further extended to higher-order systems via a joint CLF-CBF backstepping procedure.